crckman/Onward/Onward.md

 |-|-|-|-|-|
 |6|Showbiz - Live from the Zenith|Muse|Hullabaloo Soundtrack|2002|

-*Muse* putting on a rock freakout for the lucky people of Paris.
+*Muse* freaking out for the lucky people of Paris.
 Video exists.

 Gratuitious prologue at 4:07.